 If all of the referrals of matters by Victoria are revoked, the modifications will cease to have effect so that further transitional registration applications cannot be made, and modifications of the Act in relation to such applications and associations would not apply.
-However, the validity of the registration of an organisation which was previously a recognised association, p.16 Workplace Relations and Other Legislation Amendment Bill (No. 2) 1996 and had applied under the WR Act as modified by the regulations, will not be affected.
+However, the validity of the registration of an organisation which was previously a recognised association, and had applied under the WR Act as modified by the regulations, will not be affected.
 This will enable such an organisation to continue to operate under the WR Act, to the extent that its operations are supported by other available powers under the Constitution, rather than power in respect of matters referred by the Victorian Parliament.

-New section 536 - Regulations relating to certain recognised associations that have become registered
+New section 535 - Regulations relating to certain recognised associations that have become registered